Sia Figiel

-Sia Figiel (born 1967 Apia, Samoa) is an American contemporary Samoan novelist, poet, and painter.
+Papalii Sia Figiel (born 1966) is a Samoan novelist, poet, and painter.
+In 2024 she was charged with murder.

 Early life

-Sia Figiel grew up amidst traditional Samoan singing and poetry, which heavily influenced her writing.
+Sia Figiel was born in Matautu Tai, Samoa to a Samoan mother and a Polish-American father.
+She grew up amidst traditional Samoan singing and poetry, which heavily influenced her writing.
 Figiel's greatest influence and inspiration in her career is the Samoan novelist and poet, Albert Wendt.

-Her formal schooling was conducted in Samoa and New Zealand where she also began a Bachelor of Arts, which was later completed at Whitworth College (United States).
+Her formal schooling was conducted in Samoa and New Zealand where she also began a Bachelor of Arts, which was later completed at Whitworth College in the United States.
 She travelled in Europe and completed writers' residencies at the University of the South Pacific, Suva, and the University of Technology, Sydney.

 Career

+Initially an artist, Figiel's paintings were exhibited in Leipzig and Berlin, Germany where she lived ffrom 1991-1994.

-Sia Figiel's poetry won the Polynesian Literary Competition in 1994 and her novel Where We Once Belonged won the 1997 Best First Book award in the South East Asia/South Pacific Region of the Commonwealth Writers' Prize.
+Figiel's poetry won the Polynesian Literary Competition in 1994 and her novel Where We Once Belonged won the 1997 Best First Book award in the South East Asia/South Pacific Region of the Commonwealth Writers' Prize.
 Her works have been translated into French, German, Catalan, Danish, Spanish, Swedish, Turkish and Portuguese.

-In 2000 Figiel performed her Oceanic poetry at the University of Hawaii's twenty-fifth annual Pacific Island Studies conference.
+In 2000, Figiel performed her Oceanic poetry at the University of Hawaiʻi's twenty-fifth annual Pacific Island Studies conference.

-The performances of Figiel and Teresia Teaiwa were recorded at this conference and subsequently released in a joint production with Hawai'i Dub Machine records and 'Elepaio Press.
+The performances of Figiel and Teresia Teaiwa were recorded at this conference and released in a joint production with Hawaiʻi Dub Machine records and 'Elepaio Press.
 The album is titled Terenesia.

-Sia Figiel has also been a contributor to The Contemporary Pacific journal on multiple occasions, including publications in 1998 and 2010.
+Figiel has also been a contributor to The Contemporary Pacific journal on multiple occasions, including publications in 1998 and 2010.

 Selected poetry by Figiel was included in UPU, a compilation of Pacific Island writers’ work which was first presented at the Silo Theatre as part of the Auckland Arts Festival in March 2020.
 UPU was remounted as part of the Kia Mau Festival in Wellington in June 2021.